samriddhac/devops-workspace/readme.md

-This is a learning space for devops tools
+This is a learning space for devops tools.